 The bulk of this episode revolves around Rin’s solo trip for New Year’s.
 This time around, she’s camping closer by the seacoast which is really refreshing.
 Not that I’ve gotten tired of the vistas yet but I can’t deny that the general campsite has either been the woods, a lakeshore, or a grassy plain.
 It’s a good thing for Laid-Back Camp to vary it up some more.
 Evidently, I’m not the only one who feels enthusiastic as Rin herself is barely able to contain her excitement.
-She’s visibly and audibly in awe at the view and she wastes no time setting up her camp so that she can go sightseeing some more.
+Despite some restraint, she’s visibly and audibly in awe at the view and she wastes no time setting up her camp so that she can go sightseeing some more.

 ED: “Haru no Tonari” by Eri Sasaki